 - 1 egg, beaten

-Preheat the oven to 425 degrees F and line a baking sheet with parchment paper or a Silpat.
+- Preheat the oven to 425 degrees F and line two large baking sheets with parchment paper or silicone liners.

-Cut slits in the top of each pasty so steam can escape, and place on the prepared cookie sheet.
-Brush a thin coating of beaten egg onto the top of the pasty.
+- Cut slits in the top of each pasty so steam can escape, and brush with the beaten egg.

 - Bake for 45-55 minutes, or until the crust is golden brown and the filling slightly bubbles through the slits.

 - Serve warm—but be mindful of the piping hot filling—or at room temperature.